sunnysong14/SoftwareEffortEstimation/README.md

 Liyan Song, Leandro L. Minku, and Xin Yao.
 "Software Effort Interval Prediction via Bayesian Inference and Synthetic Bootstrap Resampling", ACM Transactions on Software Engineering Methodology, 28(1):1–46, Februray 2019.

-Author of code:
+Author of code: Liyan Song at Southern University of Science and Technology, China.

-Liyan Song, Southern University of Science and Technology, China.
+Email: songly@sustech.edu.cn

 The code only requires basic Matlab libraries, which can all be downloaded with a purchased Matlab licenses.